akirosingh/academic_website/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a PhD Student in Microbiology & Immunology at Stanford University studying acquired immunity to malaria in pregnant women.

 # Interests to show in About widget
 interests: